kartben/thethingsstack-on-azure/README.md

 ## Deployment Instructions

-TODO

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fkartben%2Fthethingsstack-on-azure%2Fmaster%2Fthethingsstack-on-azure.json)
  [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fkartben%2Fthethingsstack-on-azure%2Fmaster%2Fthethingsstack-on-azure.json)

 ## Deployment Architecture

-If you're curious to understand better what resources are effectively deployed when using the ARM template provided in this repository to provision a new Things Stack environment in your Azure Subscription, here's what's happening under the hood!
+If you're curious to understand better what resources are effectively deployed when using the ARM template provided in this repository to provision a new Things Stack environment in your Azure Subscription, here's how things look like under the hood!

-[TODO: add a diagram]
+![The Things Stack on Azure - Deployment Diagram][deployment-diagram]

+More specifically, the following resources are deployed in your Azure Subscription.

 ### Supporting Resources